How to install HTOP in Linux

 # yum install htop

-First, Check the latest htop repository from Github, then run configure and compile a script to install given below.
+First, Check the latest top repository from Github, then configure and compile a script to install the below.

 Complete the following commands with your latest Htop version,